pulakk/blog/remote-camera/connect-router-to-internet.md

 to know if you actually need these steps and if so, to understand why the setup is tedious and time consuming.*

 My router was connected to the internet behind a [CGNAT](https://en.wikipedia.org/wiki/Carrier-grade_NAT).
-This meant that I would require VPN client support on my router to access it through a hoster server with a Public IP Address.
+This meant that I would require VPN client support on my router to access it through a hoster server.

 ```
 [Home Laptop] ----> Hosted Server <==== +